Motorized Recreation Access

 How do I add a second vehicle to my permit?

-There are three options for adding a second vehicle to your permit.
+There are two options for adding a second vehicle to your permit.
 1) You may add a second vehicle at the time of purchase or 2) on the homepage of the website under the ‘Request Second Sticker’ tab.

 What if I sell my vehicle or get my windshield replaced?